GSA/idmanagement.gov/_implement/yubikey-guide.md

 1. Click the "Add authenticator group" button.
 ![Figure 7]({{site.baseurl}}/assets/okta/p2fig7-okta-configuration.jpg)

-2. Enter a name for this group, for example "Yubikey FIPS Only":
+2. Enter a name for this group, for example "Yubikey FIPS Only"
 ![Figure 8]({{site.baseurl}}/assets/okta/p2fig8-okta-configuration.jpg)

 3. Search for the desired devices and select all that apply.
 ![Figure 9]({{site.baseurl}}/assets/okta/p2fig9-okta-configuration.jpg)

-4. When all of the desired devices are selected click “Add authenticator group”:
+4. When all of the desired devices are selected click “Add authenticator group”
 ![Figure 10]({{site.baseurl}}/assets/okta/p2fig10-okta-configuration.jpg)

-5. When finished you will see your group created:
+5. When finished you will see your group created
 ![Figure 11]({{site.baseurl}}/assets/okta/p2fig11-okta-configuration.jpg)

 ---